-Ending homelessness, providing critical affordable housing, revitalizing communities, spurring economic development, supporting essential public services, investing in needed infrastructure - these are just some of the important local priorities that are supported with formula and competitive grant funds administered by HUD's Office of Community Planning and Development (CPD).
-For the most part, these programs - CDBG, HOME, ESG, and HOPWA - are managed locally by dedicated public servants, deeply committed to strengthening communities and improving quality of life for low and moderate income residents.
+Ending homelessness, providing critical affordable housing, revitalizing communities, spurring economic development, supporting essential public services, investing in needed infrastructure - these are just some of the important priorities that are supported with formula and competitive grant funds administered by HUD's Office of Community Planning and Development (CPD).
+For the most part, these programs - CDBG, HOME, ESG and HOPWA - are managed at the state and local levels by dedicated public servants, deeply committed to strengthening communities and improving quality of life for low and moderate income residents.